Prevent Premature Ejaculation: How to Not Cum Fast

 4. Try Masturbating Before You Have Sex

-If exercises or behavioral therapy techniques don’t appear to work for you, another option you may want to try is masturbating before you have sex.
+If exercises or behavioural therapy techniques don’t appear to work for you, another option you may want to try is masturbating before you have sex.

 The idea behind pre-sex masturbation is to take advantage of your refractory period — a short period in which you may find it more difficult to reach orgasm and ejaculate again.
 During this time, you might notice that you can have sex for longer without feeling tempted to climax.

-Truth bomb incoming: it may really be all in your head.
+Truth bomb incoming: It might all be in your head.
 Again, that’s totally normal.

-According to the National Institutes of Health, several psychological health issues can play a role in premature ejaculation, including stress, anxiety and depression.
+According to the National Institutes of Health, several psychological issues can play a role in premature ejaculation, including stress, anxiety, and depression.

-If you’re experiencing sexual stamina issues and think they could be linked to a mental health issue, consider taking part in therapy.
+If you’re experiencing sexual stamina issues and think they could be linked to a mental health issue, consider therapy.

 You don’t have to spend the entire time talking about your sex life, either.
-Meeting with a therapy provider is a great way to learn new strategies for successfully dealing with feelings of anxiety, stress and worry — some of the common culprits for sexual performance anxiety, premature ejaculation and erectile dysfunction.
+Meeting with a therapist is a great way to learn new strategies for successfully dealing with feelings of anxiety, stress, and worry — some of the common culprits for sexual performance anxiety, premature ejaculation, and erectile dysfunction.

-Among the most effective forms of therapy for anxiety is cognitive behavioral therapy (CBT), which can help people with anxiety learn to stop their anxiety spirals before things get out of hand.
+Among the most effective forms of therapy for anxiety is cognitive behavioral therapy (CBT), which helps people with anxiety learn to stop their downward spirals before things get out of hand.

 6. Try Using Thicker Condoms